iclr-blogposts/2025/_posts/2025-04-28-sparse-autodiff.md

 This endows the corresponding Jacobian matrix with a **sparsity pattern**, where **zero coefficients denote an absence of (first-order) dependency**.
 The previous case of a convolutional layer is a simple example.
-An even simpler example is an activation function applied elementwise, for which the Jacobian matrix is the identity matrix.
+An even simpler example is an activation function applied element-wise, for which the Jacobian matrix is the identity matrix.

 ### Leveraging sparsity